lordnino/JavaScript-pattern-essentials/read.md

 Suppose we are modeling different zoo animals; a swan, a monkey, and an elephant.
 All these animals have a skin and they can move and talk.
 To model these we create for each an object with the following iterface: a skin property and two methods: move and talk.

+## **loose coupling**

+Loose coupling means there is low degree of dependency among objects.
+Loose coupling is a design goal that seeks to reduce the interdependencies between objects with the goal of reducing reducing the risk that changes in one object will require changes in any other object.

+Coupling is a measure of how much direct knowledege an object has about another object.
+The more its knows, the more tightly coupled it is with that object.
+Tight coupling creates highly interdependent systems that are much harder to change and maintain.
+Coupling is not limited to objects; it also plays a role at the component level, which in javascript equates to modules.

+Loosely coupling can be measured by the number of changes that are required when, for example a property or a method is added or removed from an interface.
+Or possibly the entire interface of a utility object is changed, how much is affected by this change?

+The goal of loose coupling is to create systems that are flexible and are easy to maintain.

+## **High Choesion**

+Objects with high cohesion are those that are highly focused and have elements that form a coherent group and they truly belong to together.
+Cohesion is a measure of how strongly related each piece of code is forming a comprehensive unit of functionality.
+Object with high cohesion are preferred because they are reliable, resubale, understandble, and easier to maintain.

+In fact, high cohesion goes hand in hand with loose coupling.
+Systems that are loosely coupled often have objects that have high cohesion and vise versa

+It is important to note that cohesion exists within objects and modules, whereas coupling exists between objects and modules.

+## SOLID Prinicples

+We should point out that there is a fair amount of overlap between the five SOLID princible, the four OO characteristics, and the notion of loose coupling and high
+cohesion: their common aim is to create a better objects models.

+SOLID is a set of object-oriented principles that are considered essential for good object-oriented designs.

+The SOLID principles do not tell whether a conceptual objcet model is correct or not, that is, it does not show whether the objcet model is a good representation of the system being modeled.
+Instead it focuses on object dependencies and how objects relate to each other.
+The underlying idea is that when objects and their dependencies are well managed application will be robust, flexible, reusable, and reasier to maintain.

+Here are the five SOLID prinicples():
+* Single Responsibility Principle.
+* Open Closed Princible
+* Liskov Substituion Principle
+* Interface Segregation Principle
+* Dependecy Inversion Principle

+## single responsibility priniciple

+The single responsibility principle state that an object should have one, and only one, reason to exit.
+This is one

+## open closed principle

+The open closed priniciple relates to the extensibility of objects and states that an object should be extensible without modifying it.
+That is. it should be open for extension, closed for modification.
+If the only way to extend an object's behavior is by changing current code, you quickly risk negatively impacting the existing code base.

+The open-Closed principle clearly applies to javascript.
+Javascript library plugins area a good example offering a 'prescribed' way to extension.

+## Liskov Substitution Priniciple

+Essentially it is saying that when exending a base object the original base functionality should remain intact.
+An extension should cannot change the functionality of the object it is extending.

+## Interface Segeregation priniciple

+The interface segeregation principle state the following: make fine-grained interfaces that are client specific.
+This relate to the cohesion of the an object's responsibility and related interface.
+Essentialy the interface represents a contract and this principle states that it should be unambiguous what it does and which clients it supports.
+The interface segregation principle promotes clarity, ease of use, and long term maintainability.

+## Dependency Inversion Principle

+The dependency inversion principle state that you should depend on abstractions, not concretions, that is, program against interfaces, not objects

+## The DRY principle

+DRY stands for don't repeat yourself, it aims to avoid code duplications.
+Whenever you find yourself writing functionality that already exists somewhere else in your project, or worse, you cut-copy-paste this code, it is time to step back and rethink your approach.
+Usually you should factor the code out into a shared method, object, or module that exposes the necessary functionality which can then be shared across th project.

+## Rule of Three

+The rule of three is another principle.
+The rule of three states that under certain circumstances allowing to copies of the same code may be fine.
+The idea is that you should only start refactoring when the code is repeated three times, because only then the necessary abstraction becomes clear.

+## Deep Dive: Prototypes in Javascript

+**What is a prototype ?**
+A prototype is a regular object from which other objects inherit properties.
+Each object has an internal prototype property that points to a prototype object from which it inherits all members.